RebootJeff/rebootjeff.github.io/source/_posts/2014-05-11-hackr-diary-weeks-11-12-and-beyond.markdown

 ## Overtime Support

-The day after graduation, my cohort returned for a follow-up.
+The day after graduation (which was in late December), my cohort returned for a follow-up.
 The follow-up included asking us not to reveal too many of Hack Reactor's trade secrets, asking us for feedback about the course, and some extra heartfelt moments.

 Then we parted ways.
 Some flew back home, never to return.
 Most of us went home for the winter holidays and returned in January for post-graduation job search help.
 This included mock interviews conducted by Hack Reactor staff (more specifically, [Cameron Boehmer](http://www.linkedin.com/in/cameronboehmer), an awesomely nice guy who created [Squirt.io](http://www.businessinsider.com/how-to-start-reading-at-nearly-1000-words-per-minute-today-2014-3)).
 It also included practicing whiteboarding with peers, lots of mentoring, and a few additional lectures about stuff like user authentication and SEO.